 Dragonite isn’t the only one that has a bad move-pool though.
 Almost every Pokémon suffers from this, that is why they added TM’s in the game.
 However, once you use them, they are gone.
 So, while using a TM think carefully to whom you are giving it.
 The only exception to this are the HM’s or the TM’s that can be purchased either in the Celadon Mall or Game Corner.

 These were by far the biggest flaws of this game and despite them you will have fun playing the game.
-Except that there is one more, the Safari Zone… I spent hours with my brothers trying to capture Tauros, Scyther, Pinsir and Kangaskhan.
-Never in my life I want to this again.
+Except there is one more, the Safari Zone… I spent hours with my brothers trying to capture Tauros, Scyther, Pinsir, and Kangaskhan.
+Never in my life, I want to do this again.
 The capture rates are nonsense.
-To make thing easy you can you use a certain glitch but I didn’t want to use since it would ruin the overall experience.
+To make thing easy you can you use a certain glitch but I didn’t want to use it since it would ruin the overall experience.
 One day I’ll write about my favorite glitches in the first generation though!

-At the end of the game I had my team well leveled up and the Pokémon League was a breeze.
-Afterwards I dedicated my time to filling the Dex.
+At the end of the game, I had my team well leveled up and the Pokémon League was a breeze.
+Afterwards, I dedicated my time to filling the Dex.
 This was a bit tedious but I had my brothers to help.
-You might be wondering what do you get if you complete it?
+You might be wondering what you get if you complete it.
 A diploma, you get a diploma.
 In the Japanese version of the game, you can actually get a Mew, but a diploma is fine no worries.
-I got Mew via a glitch later on to make sure I had all 151 Pokemon.
+I got Mew via a glitch, later on, to make sure I had all 151 Pokemon.

 Final Thoughts